What is Conflict in a Story and How to Write One in 8 Steps

 6. Aligning the Main Challenge to Character(s)’ Flaws

-If there is any growth for your characters to achieve, it can often happen when their flaws are challenged in an unavoidable way that forces them to think or act differently.
-More importantly, the conflict must relate to your character profile; if your character has insecurities about their appearance, for example, the conflict can come from participating in beauty contests or having a cruel parent who is obsessed with vanity.
+Characters often experience growth when their flaws are challenged in an unavoidable way that forces them to think or act differently.
+More importantly, the conflict must relate to your character profile.
+Let’s say your character has insecurities about their appearance.
+Here, the conflict can come from participating in beauty contests or having a cruel parent who is obsessed with vanity.

 7. Using Atmosphere and Writing Style to Liven Up Conflict

 Now that you have your main conflict outlined, why not add some flair to it?
-The most common piece of writing advice of “show, don’t tell” applies best here.
 This is where you take advantage of language, style, and character dialogue to fully immerse your audience in the story.
 Your ultimate goal is to transport readers to your fictional world, making them feel as if they’re experiencing the characters’ struggles and triumphs firsthand.

-Here’s how you can use atmosphere and writing style to enrich conflict as you write your story:
+Here’s how you can use atmosphere and writing style to enrich your conflict:

-• Atmosphere: As you’re writing your story, you are also creating an atmosphere that fits the conflict, be it dull or somber, full of intense action, or comedic and light-hearted.
-You can do this by describing the areas your characters visit, the weather, and other aspects of the setting.
-Another way to establish atmosphere is to have character dialogue that reflects their environment and setting.
-For instance, you can set up a dark, scary atmosphere by using stormy weather, an abandoned cemetery, and whispered dialogue.
+- Atmosphere: As you’re writing your story, you should create an atmosphere that matches your conflict.
+This atmosphere can be dull or somber, for example, or comedic and light-hearted.
+You can build atmosphere by describing the areas your characters visit, the weather, and other aspects of the setting.
+For instance, you can set up a dark, scary atmosphere by using stormy weather and an abandoned cemetery.
+Another way to do it is to have character dialogue reflect their environment and setting.
+For example, your characters could be whispering fearfully as they walk through a dark, quiet forest at night, creating a tense and suspenseful atmosphere.

-• Writing style: Using certain words and phrases can turn a bland argument into a showdown, witty banter, or funny dialogue.
-Short sentences and simple words add more punch to your writing, while longer sentences and poetic vocabulary can paint pretty pictures in your audience’s minds.
+- Writing style: Through certain words or phrases, a bland argument can turn into witty banter, funny dialogue, or an epic showdown.
+Short sentences and simple words add more punch to your writing.
+Meanwhile, longer sentences and poetic vocabulary can paint pretty pictures in your audience’s minds.
 As such, your writing style will greatly influence how your audience feels about the events of the conflict.

 8. Resolving Conflict vs. Leaving It Open-Ended

-Most stories include resolutions to their main conflict.
-It is the best way to bring relief to your characters and your audience after a long struggle.
+Most stories resolve their main conflict.
+It’s simply the best way to bring relief to your characters and your audience after a long struggle.
 And yet, many writers take the risk of leaving conflict unresolved or open to interpretation.

 There is no clear answer or method of instruction for resolving conflict.
-With that said, you might see some genres leaning towards one or the other due to their unique traits.
+With that said, you might see some genres leaning towards one or the other due to their unique tropes.
 For example:

-• Cozy mysteries, high fantasy, and other genres that require detailed worldbuilding might favor resolving the main conflict.
-The more elaborate the world and its story, the more likely that multiple loose ends will remain after the story’s climax.
+- Cozy mysteries, high fantasy, and other genres that require detailed worldbuilding might favor resolving the main conflict.
+An elaborate world and story tend to result in many loose ends being left over after the story’s climax.
 Leaving too many of those loose ends unresolved might leave many readers dissatisfied with how you ended the story.

 That is not to say that fantasy stories must have satisfying endings, or that you cannot resolve conflicts in literary fiction.
-At the end of the day, whether or not you settle your conflict will rely on every part of your story and your outlook on its themes.
+At the end of the day, whether or not you settle your conflict will depend on how you write the rest of your story.

 Need to print out this checklist?
 Download it here!